yoasif/yoasif.github.io/_posts/2023-05-03-with-its-API-update-reddit-should-start-paying-its-users.markdown

 ## Before AI

-Before widespread recognition of how AI products were using the Reddit corpus for conversational AI, Reddit users have long recognized that Reddit is used for research purposes.
-Indeed, Reddit for a long time has had [options](https://www.reddit.com/prefs/) to allow users' data to be used for research purposes.
+Before widespread recognition that AI products used the Reddit corpus for conversational AI, Reddit users have long recognized that Reddit is used for research purposes.
+Indeed, Reddit has long had [options](https://www.reddit.com/prefs/) to allow users' data to be used for research purposes.

 <p>
 	<figure>